-Our LPN to BS track allows you to apply your existing experience toward completing your bachelor’s degree in nursing.
+Our LPN to BS concentration allows you to apply your existing experience toward completing your bachelor’s degree in nursing.

 Whether your plans include expanding your nursing role in a hospital or other medical setting, or moving on to pursue graduate-level work, this program is an excellent precursor.